stonehippo/tiny-mdns-proxy/README.md

 # tiny-mdns-proxy

-A small, simple DNS server for proxying mDNS requests for Raspbian on Raspberry Pi.
-Useful if you want to use Bonjour/ZeroConf/mDNS over a VPN that doens't support multicast, such as Wireguard.
+A small, simple DNS server for proxying mDNS requests for Raspberry Pi OS on Raspberry Pi.
+Useful if you want to use Bonjour/ZeroConf/mDNS over a VPN that does not support multicast, such as Wireguard.

 ## How it works